 The program also features goal setting activities and a StrengthsFinder activity so mentors and mentees can gain a stronger understanding of their strengths and how they can be utilized within the planning profession.

 MAPS is a mentoring program which pairs an experienced planner with a first-year planning student.
 The goal is to expose students to the actual work environments, responsibilities, and interactions of professional planning positions in Florida.

 MAPS Coordinator, Sun Coast: Van Linkous — 813-310-0341 or email@example.com

 USF MURP: Van Linkous — 813-310-0341 or firstname.lastname@example.org

-Get Florida Chapter Tips
+Get MAPS Tips

-Process: Mentor volunteers are sought through the Section.
+Process: Mentor volunteers are sought through the section.
 The completed application is reviewed by the MAPS coordinators who makes the matches.
 MAPS program typically begins in October and culminates at the end of April.
 The structure for each mentoring experience is flexible but there are some minimum requirements that must be met.
 Each year, the MAPS programs are offered at Florida State University through the Capital Area Section and the University of South Florida through the APA Florida Sun Coast Section.